-The controllers, NRPNs etc. that are supported can be listed.
-They appear in the controller editor's VIEW menu:
+The controllers, NRPNs etc. which are supported can be listed.
+They appear in the controller editor's VIEW menu.
+Channel controllers appear as rotary knobs in an External MIDI Instrument window's Controls section.

 [controllers] supported=pitchbend,7,10,nrpn100,aftertouch,polyaftertouch,sysex 2=Joystick -Y